Note: Email and password are case sensitive.

 - Official copies of transcripts from all institutions of higher education previously attended.
 Transcripts must be sent from those institutions directly to the GVSU Admissions Office.
 NOTE: We do not require official transcripts from Grand Valley

-- Scores from either the TOEFL (Test of English as a Foreign Language) or IELTS - International English Language Testing System, by students whose native language is not English
+- Test scores from the TOEFL (Test of English as a Foreign Language), or IELTS (International English Language Testing System), or MELAB (Michigan English Language Assessment Battery) for applicants whose native language is not English.
+The following minimum scores are expected: TOEFL is 80, IELTS is 6.5, and MELAB is 77.

 - Additional requirements and application procedures are listed under each graduate degree program